 Basis of Presentation.
 The accompanying financial statements are unaudited and, in the opinion of management, include all adjustments (consisting only of normal and recurring adjustments) necessary for a fair presentation of our financial position and results of operations for these interim periods.
 These financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2007.
-Results of operations for the three-month period ended March 31, 2008 are not necessarily indicative of the results of operations expected for the full year.
+Results of operations for the three-month and six-month periods ended June 30, 2008 are not necessarily indicative of the results of operations expected for the full year.